thenifty/neon-guide/README.md

 Makes ARM NEON documentation accessible (with examples).
 Born from frustration with ARM documentation and general lack of examples.

-Update: earlier this year ARM released [new docs](https://developer.arm.com/architectures/instruction-sets/simd-isas/neon/neon-programmers-guide-for-armv8-a)
+**Update: earlier this year (2020) ARM released [new docs](https://developer.arm.com/architectures/instruction-sets/simd-isas/neon/neon-programmers-guide-for-armv8-a)**

 ## Intro